This is the first in a series of three posts on Urbit address space. See also part 2 and part 3.

 There are plenty of other examples that we haven’t even imagined yet.
 The important thing is that stars will likely distinguish themselves through the services they provide.
 Since planets and stars can always change sponsors, a large part of the long-term monetization of a star or galaxy lies in the quality of service that a given star operator provides.

 This independent ecosystem has a secondary benefit of creating a varied tapestry of digital environments on Urbit, since every community and every dealer-operator can customize as they see fit.
 That variety will make the landscape much more interesting and ripe for exploration than anything we might create with the top-down approach found on centralized services.
 That variety will also likely cause a range of values for planets depending on their sponsor or “location”.

 This ecosystem has already begun to emerge.
 Both Tlon and urbit.live are working on developing services along these lines, and we’ve heard from several other entrepreneurs considering similar offerings.
 This is emerging not simply because it serves a user need, but because it’s the directional flow of the system.
 In other words, it’s the simplest way to monetize address space while avoiding the oligarchic, surveillance-based, advertising-oriented systems we’re stuck with today.

-To summarize, our view is that Urbit address space is valuable because it’s useful and it’s scarce (also, it’s tradable and has network effect, but more on those later).
+To summarize, our view is that Urbit address space is valuable because it’s useful and it’s scarce (and it has network effect, but more on that later).
 What’s more, while the use case has already begun to take shape, it will grow in directions we can’t yet imagine because the system is designed to be extensible — Urbit is a homestead, not a hotel.